JosephSmithAla/JosephSmithAla/README.md

-- 👋 Hi, I’m @JosephSmithAla
+- 👋 Hi, I’m @JosephAla
-- 👀 I’m interested in game dev.and Python
+- 👀 I’m interested in game development and machine learning.
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m using c++ for game development and python for machine learning.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me yusufsametala@gmail.com

 <!---